 Grabbing a length of tartan cloth is a simple and easy idea to add color to your Christmas decorations and table this holiday season.
 The seller we’ve featured makes this sustainably printed tartan from 100% natural cotton.
 You can cut it into a long strip for the perfect table runner or into stars and hearts to decorate the tree and around the home.
 You can also use it to wrap gifts.

 Grab some small paper bags, place some soil in the base to hold them upright, and then decorate them with twigs and greenery.
-Add a little imagination, and you can make a beautiful eco-friendly table setting.
+Add a little imagination to make a beautiful, eco-friendly table setting.

 Christmas can be a time for excess.
 As the season approaches, mouths start to water, thinking of tables laden with food, drink, and celebrations.
 However, with too much food can come a great deal of waste.